d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-theory.md

 $$SE_0(\hat{p})=\sqrt{\frac{\pi_0(1-\pi_0)}{n}}$$.

+The standard error of the sample proportion measures the variability of possible sample proportions from the actual proportion.
+In other words, how far each possible sample proportion is from the actual proportion on average.
+For this study, the null standard error of the sample proportion is calculated using the null value, 0.1.

+$$SE_0(\hat{p})=\sqrt{\frac{0.1(1-0.1)}{500}} = 0.013$$.

-7. Calculate the null standard error of the sample proportion.
+7. Interpret the null standard error of the sample proportion in context of the problem.

 \vspace{0.6in}

-8. Calculate the standardized sample proportion.
+8. Using the null standard error of the sample proportion, calculate the standardized sample proportion.

 \vspace{0.6in}